SivarajeshA/E-Grievance-redressal-service/README.md

 # E-Grievance-redressal-service
 # Description
-E-Grievance redressal service is a online complaint portal, where public can register their complaints with supporting proofs and then the complaint is then forwarded to the appropriate department government officials.
+E-Grievance redressal service is a online complaint portal, where public can register their complaints with supporting proofs and then the complaint is then forwarded to the appropriate department's government officials.
 The government officials has their own login in the system and they can respond to complaints and the response cen be viewed by the public, which helps the government bodies to know and rectify the issues in their department and also provides good interaction between public and goverment body.

 # Objective
 •	To provide a new forum that facilitates the interaction between public and government bodies.